 The best battle royale games make it fun to take on a large group of foes again and again.
 Whether it's through smart level design, a large variety of playable characters, or growth from season to season, the best battle royale games know how to stay fresh.

 Battle Royale games are still continuously popular.
 While a few select ones keep dominating the hit lists these days, in this list, we will explain what these games do that makes them so good and why they keep being so popular with players.
 Many battle royale games are free to play, so their developers depend on you to come back and play them - thankfully there is no rush quite like defeating a large number of people and becoming good at a game so you can keep beating different players.

-A lot of battle royale games are shooters, but we've also included other games that use the same gameplay principle to interesting effect.
-While you need to be a bit competitive and have to enjoy playing with others to get the most of these games, there's truly a battle royale for anyone, and we'll show you the best ones you can play right now.
+Many battle royale games are shooters, but we've also included other games that use the same gameplay principle to interesting effect.
+While you need to be a bit competitive and enjoy playing with others to get the most out of these games, there's truly a battle royale for anyone, and we'll show you the best ones you can play right now.

 Best Battle Royale games

 Our expert review:

 Available on: PlayStation 5, PC, Xbox Series X|S, Nintendo Switch